Tesla's Challenge: Leaving Behind The Lap Of Luxury

 The company has already blown multiple self-imposed deadlines for the Model 3.
 Meanwhile, traditional carmakers are investing serious money in bringing new electric cars to market.
 That, of course, was always part of Musk's plan — but it means new competitive pressure, too.

-Investors and analysts are waiting to see if Tesla can pull of the long-planned transition to high-volume, low-cost vehicles.
+Investors and analysts are waiting to see whether Tesla can pull off the long-planned transition to high-volume, low-cost vehicles.

 And would-be buyers are waiting, too.

-Mark Vidaurri of San Antonio, Texas, test drove a Model 3 a few weeks ago.
+Mark Vidaurri of San Antonio test-drove a Model 3 a few weeks ago.
 He loved it — but was let down by the price tag.
 At well above $35,000, it's out of his reach.

 "I believe advancements in technology shouldn't be a luxury," he says.
-"It should be something that is discovered and ... able to distribute across every class of of citizen."
+"It should be something that is discovered and ... able to distribute across every class of citizen."

 He still dreams of a Model 3 in his driveway.
 Someday — when it's more affordable.